EvitaKnits/stitch-space/README.md

 ## 6. Bugs

-Here is a list showing a small selection of bugs found towards the end of development.
+Here is a list showing a selection of bugs found towards the end of development.
 This list is not exhaustive but is intended to give a sample of the types of things that were found and fixed.
 I don't believe I have left any unresolved bugs.

 ### Bug One